mcaceresb/stata-gtools/docs/usage/gtoplevelsof.md

             frequency count from groups not in the top levels and not counted as missing.
 This option toggles display of that row.

+- `nongroups` By default the number of groups comprising the "Other" and "Missing" rows are printed as part of the "Other" and "Missing" row labels (should they appear; for the missing row this is only printed if more than 1 missing value type is present).
+This option toggles display of the number of groups represented.

 - `alpha`   Sort the top levels of varlist by variables instead of frequencies.
 Note that the top levels are still extracted; this just affects the final sort order.
 To sort in inverse order, just